 Many new moms who suffer with postpartum depression feel ashamed of their symptoms or are unable to recognize them in the first place.
 But it’s important to know that postpartum depression, like baby blues, is not caused by a new mom doing anything wrong.
 It’s a medical problem, and treatment is available and effective.
 Furthermore, if postpartum depression goes untreated, there could be long-term effects on both mother and baby.

 How do I get help?

 If you or someone you know is having symptoms of postpartum depression, help is available.
 Call your health care provider and let them know.
 Seek support from friends and family.
-And most important of all, if you or a loved one are having thoughts of suicide or harming someone else, call a crisis hotline or 911 immediately.Caitlin Dunham, M.D., is an obstetrician and gynecologist and sees patients at Mayo Clinic Health System in Austin, Minnesota.
+And most important of all, if you or a loved one are having thoughts of suicide or harming someone else, call a crisis hotline or 911 immediately.Caitlin Dunham, M.D., is an OB-GYN who sees patients in Austin, Minnesota.